The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived in October 2022.

 The bezels on the Pixel Watch 3 are thinner, offering a more immersive viewing experience on the AMOLED display.
 Both third-gen sizes also punch out 2,000 nits (up from 1,000 on the Pixel Watch 2), with the screen running much closer to the bezel.

-Due to the backgrounds on Wear OS being almost exclusively black, we don’t think the more edge-to-edge screen is a huge upgrade – and it’s a similar story for the brightness and refresh rate (60Hz for Pixel Watch 3, up from 30HZ) changes.
+Due to the backgrounds on Wear OS being almost exclusively black, we don’t think the more edge-to-edge screen is a massive upgrade – and it’s a similar story for the brightness and refresh rate (60Hz for Pixel Watch 3, up from 30HZ) changes.

 Smart features

-The Pixel Watch 2 and Pixel Watch 3 will each run the latest version of Google’s software, Wear OS 5.
+The Pixel Watch 2 and Pixel Watch 3 each run the latest version of Google’s software, Wear OS 5.
 However, the company has made a few small tweaks to ensure the newer edition is a more advanced smartwatch.

 The Watch 3, for example, offers better integration with more Google devices and services.
 Most apps – like Google Wallet or Google Assistant – will work the same as they did on the Watch 2, though there is now proper offline Google Maps support, the ability to view Nest cameras and doorbells from the wrist, and also Google TV control.